matyasjay/instructor/README.md

 - Reported friction in prompt building or integration
 - Common template structures suggesting pattern improvements
 - Performance bottlenecks or scaling needs

----

-If you'd like, I can also help generate a formatted PDF or slides based on this Markdown!